-Band (7 & 8)
+Band (7 & 8) I Unit

 The band program emphasizes life-long musical and creative development through group performances and individual skill building.
-Performances include two formal concerts per semester with music chosen to present a variety of styles, cultures, and time periods.
-Eighth grade band additionally participates with the upper school in pep band functions.
+Performances include two formal concerts per semester with music chosen to present a variety of styles, cultures, and periods.
+The band additionally participates with the upper school in pep band functions.
 Skill development focuses on strengthening techniques particular to each instrument and additional topics including music reading and history.
 Members are prepared for and encouraged to participate in auditioned honor ensembles and solo and ensemble festivals.
 Daily individual practice is expected.

-B Key Text: MusicFirst subscription, various apps (paid through student account)
+Ext: MusicFirst subscription, various apps (paid through student account)